iconify/website/docs/usage/css/tailwind/index.md

 Make sure prefix and icon name are separated with two hyphens: `[str]--`.

-Why such complex syntax?
+Why such a complex syntax?
 It is because of Tailwind CSS limitations.
 It can handle dynamic class names only if they are created in format `[str]rule-[value]`.

 ## Issues